-The validity of the Class A Ordinary Shares, warrants and pre-funded warrants being offered by this prospectus and other legal matters relating to Cayman Islands law will be passed upon for us by Campbells.
+The validity of the Class A Ordinary Shares being offered by this prospectus and other legal matters relating to Cayman Islands law will be passed upon for us by Campbells.
 Certain legal matters with respect to the United States federal securities law and New York law will be passed upon for us by Hunter Taubman Fischer & Li LLC, New York, New York.
 The placement agent is being represented by Ellenoff Grossman & Schole LLP, New York, New York.